by Janis / 0 comments - Orginally published:15th October 2019

 There’s so much more to Dubrovnik than meets the eye, find out more of its ancient history on this 90-minute guided walking tour?

 In short, the Euphrasian Basilica.
-This is a beautiful complex of ancient buildings that reveals so much ancient history.
+This beautiful complex of ancient buildings reveals so much ancient history.
 Incredibly this Byzantine Basilica in Poreč can trace its Christian roots back to as early as the 4th century.

 The intricate and striking mosaic detail within the Basilica is exquisite.